imixs/open-bpmn/README.md

 <img width="200" src="./doc/images/logo-openbpmn.png" />

 Open BPMN is a free and open platform for modeling BPMN 2.0 diagrams.
-The primary goal of this project is to provide a graphical BPMN editing framework, which can be easily customized and extended for any BPMN 2.0 compliant execution engine.
+The primary goal of this project is to provide a graphical BPMN editing framework, which can be easily customized and extended by any BPMN 2.0 compliant execution engine.
+Open BPMN is based on the [Eclipse Graphical Language Server Platform (GLSP)](https://www.eclipse.org/glsp/).

-Open BPMN is based on the [Eclipse Graphical Language Server Platform (GLSP)](https://www.eclipse.org/glsp/), an extensible open-source framework for building custom diagram editors based on web technologies.
+**Note:** The project is still under development.
+See the developer details below.

 ## What is BPMN 2.0?